korandabit/profile/_posts/2023-11-14-prompt-engineering-for-humans-know-thyself.md

 2. Different but related situations
 3. Solutions from 2 adapted to 1

-Here's the technique applied to the challenges of working from home (full conversation):
+Here's the technique applied to the challenges of working from home (full conversation)[https://chat.openai.com/share/14dffa71-6ff3-4081-8b4a-a4f8e72991b1]:

 1. Give me three of the most promising solutions for working from home, considering I struggle to maintain attention in my one-bedroom apartment.
 2. Identify three analogous scenarios, where humans are cooped up beyond reason.
 These scenarios must not be directly related to working from home.
 For each, name a key innovation that successfully improved circumstances.